 Oil is available at the GA reception desk in the Skybus passenger terminal.

-Land’s End and St.Mary’s ATC share the responsibility for the corridor and co-ordinate the traffic between one another.
+Land’s End, St.Mary’s and RNAS Culdrose ATC all share the responsibility for the RMZ and co-ordinate the traffic between one another.

-The upper limit of the corridor is 4000ft.
+The upper limit of the RMZ is 4000ft altitude.
 If you prefer to make your crossing above this, you may be transferred to either Culdrose or Newquay for a radar service.

-The Corridor can be a busy piece of airspace.
+The RMZ can be a busy piece of airspace.
 It is not Controlled Airspace but we try to maintain a safe combination of vertical and horizontal separation between known aircraft within it.

-Commercial fixed-wing aircraft and helicopters are allocated levels from 500ft to 3500ft amsl.
+Commercial fixed-wing aircraft and helicopters are allocated levels in 500ft steps typically between the level range of 500ft to 2,000ft amsl.

 The radio transfer point between Lands End and St.Mary’s is: